 In Key Stage 4 all students study English Language and English Literature, Mathematics, Science, ICT and a full GCSE in Religious Studies.
 Students are required to follow up to four additional courses leading to GCSE examinations.
-Some pupils are offered the opportunity to follow vocational courses combined with work-based learning arrangements.
-These are arranged in liaison with the school's Careers and Guidance Advisor and are closely monitored by senior staff.
+Students have the opportunity to take Separate Sciences and the school strongly encourages to take the subjects included in the English Baccalaureate.
 Some students choose, or are guided to take, additional lessons to support their English and Maths.

 The school provides a Flexible Learning Programme.
 Key Stage 3 is taught over two years and students start their GCSE courses in Year 9.
 This curriculum initiative has enabled greater flexibility to be developed within the learning programmes.
+It enables students to build on their knowledge and understanding over time so that they deepen their expertise in varying subject areas.